English French German Italian Portuguese Russian Spanish

 Is it safe?

 • Acetaminophen is a good fever reducer for breastfeeding mothers.
-Low percent is transfered into the breastmilk with minimal affects on baby.
+A low percentage is transferred into the breastmilk with minimal effects on baby.

-• NSAID is the perferred pain and fever reducer for breastfeeding mothers and safe to use with breastfeeding infants.
+• NSAIDs are the preferred pain and fever reducer for breastfeeding mothers and are safe to use while breastfeeding infants.

 Depression Medications